 abs_diff_pic_num_minus1 plus 1 specifies the absolute difference between the picture number of the picture being moved to the current index in the list and the picture number prediction value. abs_diff_pic_num_minus1 shall be in the range of 0 to MaxPicNum − 1.
-The allowed values of abs_diff_pic_num_minus1 are further restricted as specified in subclause 8.2.2.3.1.
+The allowed values of abs_diff_pic_num_minus1 are further restricted as specified in subclause 8.2.2.2.1.

-[Ed.
-(TW): clarify the following paragraph]

 long_term_pic_num specifies the long-term picture number of the picture being moved to the current index in the list.
-When decoding a coded frame, long_term_pic_num shall be equal to a LongTermPicNum assigned to one of the reference frames or complementary reference field pairs marked as "used for long-term reference".
-When decoding a coded field, long_term_pic_num shall be equal to a LongTermPicNum assigned to one of the reference fields marked as "used for long-term reference".
+When decoding a coded picture, long_term_pic_num shall be equal to a LongTermPicNum assigned to one of the reference pictures marked as "used for long-term reference".